-Believe it or not, 70% of US workers “hate” their jobs, according to a recent study.
+Believe it or not, many people in the world hate their job, according to Gallup's World Poll.
 There are many reasons why that might be the case.
 Some employees hate their bosses.
 Others hate their coworkers, while still others simply feel disconnected to the team.
 There are those who feel as though their hard work is never recognized.
 Some workers feel expendable.
 Others believe they’re underpaid.
 And even others don’t believe in their company’s mission or how it treats its staff.

 When employees aren’t satisfied with their jobs, organizations suffer in a number of ways.
 Here are some of them: